 Potential issues during BGP States transitions and Troubleshooting tips for resolving issues

 Potential reasons for issues during BGP state transitions can include misconfigurations, incorrect routing information, or a lack of connectivity between neighbors.
 To troubleshoot, it is important first to verify the configuration of both routers and ensure that they are properly configured for BGP.
 For example, you can check if the neighbor address and remote-as number are configured properly.
+If your session is stuck in Idle or Active, focus on reachability to the neighbor, TCP connectivity, and timers like ConnectRetry.

 It is also essential to check the physical connection between the two routers and ensure that there are no problems with the link.
 If any of these issues are present, they must be addressed before BGP can successfully transition between states.
 You should also monitor the network for any signs of packet loss or routing loops.